 Austin’s location is also perfect for anyone who requires easy access to other major cities.
 Being located on IH-35 means Austin is a great home base for anyone needing to travel to Dallas-Fort Worth or San Antonio on a regular basis, and Houston is easily accessible as well.
 And if Elon Musk’s hyperloop technology ever makes its way to Texas, travel times to these three cities could even be cut down to minutes.

 Sure we could all do without cedar season and those 100 degree summer days, but those negatives about Austin’s location are a small price to pay for all the places we can visit and tacos we get to eat.

-The People Here are Awesome
+The People in Austin, Texas are Awesome

 Everyone in Austin knows we have famous people in our midst.
 Whether it be Matthew McConaughey supporting the Longhorns at Darrell K. Royal stadium or Willie Nelson at his annual 4th of July Picnic, you can’t live in Austin long without learning who to look for when you are walking around town.